7 Things to Start Being More Productive, Today

-Consider a small business owner, who works non-stop.
-However, working hard won’t help him compete with his multi-million competitors.
-Time is a limited commodity.
-An entrepreneur can work 24 hours a day and 7 days a week (the most amount of time anyone can work, really).
-His or her competitor can always spend more money, build a bigger team and spend a lot more time on the same project.
-Then why have small startups accomplished things that larger corporations couldn’t?
-Facebook bought Instagram, a 13-employee company for a billion dollars.
-Snapchat, a young startup with 30 employees is turning down offers from tech giants Facebook and Google.
-Part of their successes were based on luck — the rest is based on efficiency.
+Consider a small business owner who works nonstop.
+Working hard won’t help him compete with his corporate competitors.
+That’s because time is a limited commodity.
+An entrepreneur could work 24 hours a day, 7 days a week, but his or her competitor can always spend more money, assemble a team and spend a lot more collective man hours on the same project.
+Then why have small startups accomplished things that some larger corporations couldn’t?
+Facebook bought Instagram, a company with 13 employees at the time, for one billion dollars.
+Snapchat, a startup with 30 employees, was turning down offers from Facebook and Google.
+Part of each of their successes was based on luck, and some on efficiency.

-The key to success is not hard working but smart working.
+The key to success is not working hard.
+It’s working smart.

 There’s a notable distinction between being busy and being productive.
-Being busy doesn’t necessarily mean you’re being productive.
-Being productive is less about time management and more on managing your energy.
-It is the business of life.
-We need to learn how to spend the least amount of energy to get the most benefits.
-I am so lucky to work with an amazing team here at Filemobile.
-Everyone always challenges me and helps me sort my priorities to become more productive.
-I learned to reduce my work week from 80 hours to 40 hours, and get a lot more work done in the process.
-In other words, less is more.
+Being busy doesn’t always necessarily mean you’re being productive.
+Despite what some might believe, being productive is less about time management and more on managing your energy.
+It’s the business of life.
+It’s learning how to spend the least amount of energy to get the most benefits.
+I personally learned how to reduce my work week from 80 hours to 40 hours, and get a lot more work done in the process.
+For me, less is more.

-Here are 7 I things I stopped doing to become more productive.
+Here are seven things I stopped doing to become more productive.

-Have you ever wondered where the 40-hour work week came from?
-In 1926, Henry Ford, American industrialist and founder of Ford Motor Company, conducted experiments with interesting results: when you decrease your daily working hours from 10 to 8, and shorten the work week from 6 days to 5, your productivity increases.
+Have you ever wondered where the five-day, 40-hour work week came from?
+In 1926, Henry Ford, American industrialist and founder of Ford Motor Company, conducted an experiment with his own staff:

-The more you work, the less effective and productive you are going to become over both short and long term.
-“Scheduled Overtime Effect on Construction Projects”, a report issued by The Business Roundtable in 1980 states.
+The more you work, the less effective and productive you become over both the short and long term, states a 1980 report from The Business Roundtable titled “Scheduled Overtime Effect on Construction Projects.”

 “Where a work schedule of 60 or more hours per week is continued longer than about two months, the cumulative effect of decreased productivity will cause a delay in the completion date beyond that which could have been realized with the same crew size on a 40-hour week.”